apondman/ps2mon/readme.md

 * Latest (relevant) continent events (data is on the api but currently can't be filtered for each world seperately)
 * Configuring settings through url (for bookmarking)
 * Attack force: some sort of calculated area gain/lose rate of each faction.
-* Continent bonus indicator (if they have that data somewhere in the event stream)
 * "Warpgated" indicator (you have territory but your warpgate is cut off from it)
 * AI: Predicting enemy movement and/or suggest tactical responses.
 * Graphs for relevant tactical data.